dptools/dplocate/README.md

   subject.
 Running that in parallel for different subjects of a study is recommended to reduce the execution time.

-- After this step run dplocate-preprocess pipeline
+- After this step run dplocate1-preprocess

 ### Passphrase
-(Encryption is not applied currently so you can skip all the *Passphrase* sections)

 For files that are locked, please provide a passphrase by setting the `BEIWE_STUDY_PASSCODE` environment variable.